 The Arkansas Alcoholic Beverage Control Division set forth a number of rule amendments, including one that now allows distilleries, consistent with their existing licenses, to sell their own products for off-premise consumption and offer delivery of their products to consumers.
 Read the complete notice of regulatory relief.

 The California Department of Alcoholic Beverage Control is temporarily suspending enforcement of specific legal prohibitions, including returns of alcoholic beverages, retail-to-retail transactions, to-go sales and more.
+Normally, craft distillers may not deliver alcoholic beverages to consumers away from the licensed premises, but enforcement of the delivery provision is temporarily suspended.
+They must still, however, comply with the 2.25 liter per consumer per day limit.
 Read the complete notice of regulatory relief.

 The Colorado Liquor Enforcement Division is making exceptions to its no-returns policy to allow for returns of alcohol beverages to distributors if COVID-19 has forced the cancellation of events to which those beverages were initially allocated.
 On March 20, Governor Jared Polis’s Executive Order suspended the prohibition on take-out and delivery of alcohol from on-premise retailers.
 Read the complete bulletin.

 The Connecticut State Liquor Control Commission, a division of the state’s Department of Consumer Protection, is allowing on-premise pick-up (but not delivery) of alcohol in sealed containers.
 The hours for such sales will be the same as those for off-premise establishments.
 The state is also refunding previously non-refundable application fees for licenses for events canceled because of COVID-19.
 Read the state’s COVID-19 FAQ.